Borrowing a few ideas from canine sports, here are several backyard versions of six popular canine games.

-Jump, sit, stay.
 Create an agility pause table by placing a bench, ottoman, or piece of carpeted plywood on four cement blocks.
-Teach your dog to jump onto the low table, then sit or lie down for five seconds, then jump off.
+Teach your dog to jump onto the low table, sit or lie down for five seconds, then jump off.
 Ta-da!

-Hide and seek.
-Teach tracking skills by showing your dog a toy and hiding it in an easy to find location.
+Teach tracking skills by showing your dog a toy and hiding it in an easy-to-find location.
 Once he gets the hang of the game, ask friends to walk away from your dog to a hiding place in the yard.
 Ready or not, here he comes.
 As your dog’s skills improve, have your dog sit with his back turned while everyone else hides.